This Handbook contains everything you need to know about this cultural immersion Secret Compass expedition to Siberia.

 The itinerary detailed below has been created following the usual pattern for the reindeer herders festival, which suggests that the event would fall on the 6-7 April in 2019.
-This is late in the month and nomadic families would usually have moved away from Yar Sale by this point.
-When a similar situation occurred in 2012, the festival was brought forward by a week at short notice.
+Occasionally the festival has been brought forward by a week at short notice.
 Should this happen in 2019, the following expedition itinerary covers both weekends and will remain flexible as to whether the bulk of the migration will occur before or after the festival.

 Arrive at Moscow’s Domodedovo Airport and transfer to the Domodedovo Airhotel.
 The hotel is just a few hundred meters away from the airport and provides a free shuttle service.
-The expedition officially starts with a expedition briefing and dinner in the hotel at 1700, before getting an early night’s sleep ahead of the flight to Salekhard.
+The expedition officially starts with a expedition briefing and dinner in the hotel at 1700, before getting a few hours sleep ahead of the flight to Salekhard.

-Early breakfast at the hotel before a 0300 Flight from Moscow’s Domodedovo Airport to Salekhard will kick off a long day of travelling.
+Early breakfast at the hotel before your 0300 Flight from Moscow’s Domodedovo Airport to Salekhard will kick off a long day of travelling.
 You’ll then transfer to Trekol all-terrain vehicles at Salekhard airport for the 7 hours drive along the frozen surface of the River Ob to reach Yar Sale village.
 Snacks on the way, dinner upon arrival.

 After breakfast, the team will collect local clothing before travelling in wooden box sledges attached to snowmobiles from Yar Sale to the nomad encampment in the heart of the tundra.
 From the moment of arrival at the settlement, all meals will be with the nomadic families.